dodyg/AndroidRivers/README.md

 This code is licensed under GPL version 3.
 Please read license.txt.

-I develop Android Rivers using <a href="http://kotlin.jetbrains.org/">Kotlin programming language</a>
+I develop Android Rivers using <a href="http://kotlin.jetbrains.org/">Kotlin programming language</a>.
+It might not be obvious that this is Kotlin project since there are a lot of Java code in the project.
+Most of these Java code are open source libraries that Android Rivers include in source form by necessity.
+Most of the Kotlin code is located at NewsEngine module and com.silverkeytech.android_rivers package at the main project.

 By reading Android Rivers source code, you will learn about: